-securities and ensure that such dealings comply with this and policy the requirements under the Securities Regulation Code ("SRC").
+Group") to exercise extreme caution when dealing in the Company's securities and ensure that such dealings comply with policy and the requirements under the Securities Regulation Code ("SRC").
 It sets out the conditions and rules under which the directors, officers and employees of the GSMI Group ("Relevant Persons") shall deal in securities of the Company.